aldusbumdlebore/poison/README.md

 kill.gs and ps.gs are intended to be used together.
-If you manage to get a root shell object on their computer you can upload these and replace the originals
+If you manage to get a root shell object on their computer you can pre-compile these and upload and replace the originals

 ps.gs behaves like the default ps command, however it hides your rshell process.